scientific-python/specs/spec-0000/index.md

 Specifically, we recommend that:

-1. Support for Python versions be dropped **3 years** after its initial release.
+1. Support for Python versions be dropped **3 years** after their initial release.
 2. Support for core package dependencies be dropped **2 years** after their initial release.

 ### Core Project Endorsement